deckhouse/3p-ispras-sbom-toolkit/README.md

   --fix-all             apply all of the above commands; if the required field
                         is missing and its value is not set in command line, "TODO" is used
+  --update OLD SBOM     set "properties" field in components from input file
+                        based on OLD SBOM
 ```

 ### sbom-to-odt